-Symbols with the prefix .MMIX.start., for example .MMIX.start..text and .MMIX.start..data are special; there must be only one each, even if they are local.
+Global symbols with the prefix .MMIX.start., for example .MMIX.start..text and .MMIX.start..data are special.
 The default linker script uses these to set the default start address of a section.

 Initial and trailing multiples of zero-valued 32-bit words in a section, are left out from an mmo file.